Dhondo Keshav Karve: Depictions in popular culture

 The Marathi play Himalayachi Saavli (हिमालयाची सावली) (literal meaning, "The Shadow of the Himalayas".
 Contextually it means, under the cover of Himalaya) by Vasant Kanetkar, published in 1972, is loosely based on the life of Karve.
 The character of Nanasaheb Bhanu is a composite character based on Karve and other Marathi social reformers of the late 19th and early 20th century.
 The play itself depicts the tension between Bhanu/Karve's public life as a social reformer and his family life due to the social backlash and economic hardships his children and wife had to endure.

 The Story of Dr. Karve is a 1958 documentary film directed by Neil Gokhale and Ram Gabale.
 It was produced by the Government of India's Films Division.

 The 2001 film Dhyaas Parva (ध्यास पर्व) by Amol Palekar, based on the life of Karve's son Raghunath, also depicts the Karve family, and their social reformation projects.
 Taluka Dapoli, a research based initiative, made a documentary on life of Maharshi Dhondo Keshav Karve in 2017.

+Organizations

+Balika Anathashram

+In 1896, he established an orphanage for widowed women at Hingne (now Karve Nagar) near Pune.
+At the same location, he founded a women’s school in 1907.
+His 20-year-old widowed sister-in-law, Parvatibai Athavale, became the first student of this school.

+SNDT Women's University

+In 1916 he established the SNDT Women’s University, with the mission of empowering women through education.